gps1539/stock_quote/README.md

 When using --influx, influxdb most be running on the target server and you must have a valid user and passwd.
 Graphs can be created using grafana (and other tools) by using influxdb as a datasource.

---read supports importing transactions from an exported google finance portfolio csv file.
+--read imports transactions from a csv file with the following fields symbol,quantity,price.